pegasystems/pega-helm-charts/README.md

 * Red Hat OpenShift Container Platform (Self-managed) - see the [OpenShift runbook](docs/Deploying-Pega-on-openshift.md)
 * VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) - see the [TKGI runbook](docs/Deploying-Pega-on-PKS.md)

+Pega provides multiple runbooks that are Kubernetes-environment specific for clients looking for minimum guidance for configuring and deploying Pega Platform in their organization's Kubernetes account.
+Pega also provides runbooks for patching or updating Pega Platform with near-zero-downtime.
+To access the runbooks, click on the appropriate link in the list above.

-Because Open-source Kubernetes depends on your specific configuration, Pega does not provide a single Open-source Kubernetes runbook.
+Because open-source Kubernetes depends on your specific configuration, Pega does not provide a single open-source Kubernetes runbook.
 Use the Pega helm charts documentation to configure your deployment, with [Preparing your local Linux system](docs/prepping-local-system-runbook-linux.md), [Preparing your local Windows 10 system](docs/prepping-local-system-runbook-windows.md), and the Getting started section below as your starting points.

 The helm charts currently only support running on Kubernetes nodes with x86-64 CPUs.
 ARM CPUs are currently unsupported.